This Web page is supported by the National Science Foundation through grant CBET 0626063 to Beaucage.

 A good site to search for current areas of interst for nano-powders is http://pubs.acs.org/cen/

-Search by topics from UC at Web of Science
+Search by topics from UC at

 (Due at midterm)